Zeturic/pokemart-badges/README.md

 ### How do I insert this?

 Drop a Fire Red ROM into the projects root directory, and name it `rom.gba`.
 To configure where to start looking for free space, modify `config.ini`.
-Then, run "python scripts/makinoa".
+Then, run `python scripts/makinoa`.

 Your output will be in `test.gba`.